Umar al-Aqta: Biography

 In the 850s, ʿUmar is recorded as having defeated an expedition led by the Byzantine emperor Michael III (r.
 842–867) against Samosata, and to have carried out a number of successful raids into Byzantium.
 One of them swept through the themes of Thrakesion and Opsikion and reached up to the great Byzantine army base of Malagina in Bithynia.
 He was unable, however, to stop a retaliatory expedition launched in 856 by Petronas against Melitene and Tephrike, which raided all the way to Amida, taking many prisoners before returning home.

 In 860, along with Karbeas, ʿUmar launched a major raid into Anatolia which reached the Black Sea port of Sinope, returning with over 12,000 head of captured livestock.
 Three years later, he was part of a major Abbasid force that invaded Anatolia through the Cilician Gates.
 After splitting off from the main force and repulsing a Byzantine army under Emperor Michael III at Mardj al-Usquf ("Bishop's Meadow") in Cappadocia, ʿUmar with his men headed north to sack the port city of Amisos.
 On his return, however, he was encircled by the Byzantines and killed at the Battle of Lalakaon on 3 September 863.
 Only a splinter of his army escaped under his son, but was then defeated and captured by the commander of the Charsianon district.
 According to al-Tabari, when the news of ʿUmar's death, along with that of another celebrated leader, Ali ibn Yahya al-Armani, arrived in Iraq, they provoked riots among the populace of Baghdad, Samarra, and other cities, angry at the Abbasid government's perceived incompetence.

-Indeed, ʿUmar's death marked the end of Malatya as a military threat to Byzantium, although the city itself would remain in Muslim hands for 70 more years. ʿUmar himself was succeeded by his son, Abu Abdallah, and grandson, Abu Hafs, who was forced to surrender the city to the Byzantine general John Kourkouas in 934.
+Indeed, ʿUmar's death marked the end of Malatya as a military threat to Byzantium, although the city itself would remain in Muslim hands for 70 more years. ʿUmar himself was succeeded by his son, Abu Abdallah, and grandson, Abu Hafs ibn Amr, who was forced to surrender the city to the Byzantine general John Kourkouas in 934.